 Contact us to schedule a free legal consultation so we can discuss your case together.

 Facing a DWAI-Drugs charge under New York Vehicle and Traffic Law § 1192.4 can be overwhelming, with serious implications for your freedom, license, and future.
-The Kugel Law Firm is dedicated to protecting your rights and building a strong defense tailored to your unique circumstances.
-Our team of experienced New York DWI attorneys, led by top-rated attorney Rachel Kugel, understands the high stakes involved and works diligently to challenge the evidence, identify weaknesses in the prosecution’s case, and advocate for the best possible outcome.
+The Kugel Law Firm can work diligently in protecting your rights and building a strong defense tailored to your unique circumstances.
+Our team of experienced New York DWI attorneys, led by top-rated attorney Rachel Kugel, understands the high stakes involved and fights to challenge the evidence, identify weaknesses in the prosecution’s case, and advocate for the most favorable outcome possible.

 If you or a loved one has been charged with DWAI-Drugs, don’t wait to take action.
 Contact The Kugel Law Firm today at (212) 372-7218 for a confidential, complimentary strategy session, and let us provide the guidance and advocacy you need during this critical time.